KittehOrg/KittehIRCClientLib/docs/ircv3.md

 ✔   | ✔            | ✔    | ✔              | ✔           | ✔             | ✘

 ##### Notes
-* SASL PLAIN is the only mechanism currently supported
+* SASL PLAIN is the only mechanism currently supported.
+See `SaslPlain` for more.
 * TLS will likely never be supported.
 It is horrible and evil and should be destroyed!